TanStack/query/docs/guides/ssr.md

 ## Using Experimental `app` Directory in Next.js 13

 > **WARNING:** The `app` directory introduced in Next.js 13 is currently in beta, and it is not recommended for use in production.
+The API is not stable.
+>
-The API is not stable, and the guidelines provided here may become obsolete in a future update.
-This guide is provided as is to supply a quick start for early exploration of Next.js 13's experimental features.
+> This guide is provided as is to supply a quick start for early exploration of Next.js 13's experimental features and does not represent the final APIs.

 Both prefetching approaches, using `initialData` or `<Hydrate>`, are available within the `app` directory.